quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/matrix_functions.md

 They also affect which matrix-function strategies are practical:

 - dense problems default to direct diagonalization,
-- sparse finite-temperature problems default to `RationalFOE("aaa")`,
+- sparse finite-temperature problems require an explicit supported configuration,
 - some rational paths support more features on sparse matrices than on dense ones.

-That is why the integration-family choice and the matrix-function choice are documented separately.
+Explicit `RationalFOE` is supported for sparse matrices with `PeriodicGrid(nk=...)` at positive temperature.
+Adaptive rational integration is not supported.
+Selecting an automatic sparse calculation raises migration guidance instead of silently allocating dense matrices.

 ## Cost versus error scaling